MushroomRL/mushroom-rl/docs/index.rst

 internet connection may increase the installation time significantly.

-If installing all the dependencies, ensure that the swig library is installed, as it is used by some Gym environments and the installation may fail otherwise.
+If installing all the dependencies, ensure that the swig library is installed, as it is used by some Gymnasium environments and the installation may fail otherwise.
 For Atari, you might need to install the ROM separately, otherwise the creation of Atari environments may fail.
 Opencv should be installed too.
-For MuJoCo, ensure that the path of your MuJoCo folder is included in the environment variable ``LD_LIBRARY_PATH`` and that ``mujoco_py`` is correctly installed.
 Installing MushroomRL in a Conda environment is generally safe.
 However, we are aware that when installing with the option ``plots``, some errors may arise due to incompatibility issues between ``pyqtgraph`` and Conda.
 We recommend not using Conda when installing using ``plots``.
-Finally, ensure that C/C++ compilers and Cython are working as expected.

 To check if the installation has been successful, you can try to run the basic example above.